shashanka2a/MonadPay/contracts/README.md

-# MonadPay Smart Contracts
+# monadpay Smart Contracts

-Smart contracts for the MonadPay payment application on Monad blockchain.
+Smart contracts for the monadpay payment application on Monad blockchain.

 ## Contracts

 ### 1. HandleRegistry.sol

-Manages MonadPay handles (@username) and their mappings to wallet addresses.
+Manages monadpay handles (@username) and their mappings to wallet addresses.

 **Key Functions:**
 - `claimHandle(string handle)` - Claim a new handle (for new wallets)